theRealProHacker/RustMiniGame/README.md

-# RustOS
+# RustMiniGame
-A very simple Operating System for IoT written in Rust
+A very simple game to learn the basics of Rust.